SuperOfficeDocs/superoffice-docs/user-guide/en/document/create.md

 [!include[Requirement](../includes/req-licence-gen.md)]

-## How do I know if I am using SharePoint, SuperOffice Web Tools or not?
+## How do I know if I am using SharePoint, SuperOffice WebTools or not?

 [!include[How to check document library](includes/webtools-or-sharepoint.md)]